ibm-cloud-docs/app-configuration/ac-monitor.md

 | London| London|
 | Sydney| Sydney|

-Before you can start using {{site.data.keyword.appconfig_short}} monitoring metrics, you must first opt in and then [enable platform metrics](https://test.cloud.ibm.com/docs/monitoring?topic=monitoring-platform_metrics_enabling)
+Before you can start using {{site.data.keyword.appconfig_short}} monitoring metrics, you must first opt in and [enable platform metrics](https://test.cloud.ibm.com/docs/monitoring?topic=monitoring-platform_metrics_enabling)
 {:note .note}

 You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.